Qumulo/qftpd-app/README.md

 ### DEPENDENCIES:

+All dependencies can be installed with `pip install -r requirements.txt`

 * Python 2.7
 * pyftpdlib https://github.com/giampaolo/pyftpdlib
 * pytz
+* python-dateutil
 * qumulo (Qumulo's REST Client module)

 ### KNOWN ISSUES:

 * Authorization tested with local users only
-* Read and Write I/O in Qumulo's WebUI only shown at the very end of large transfers all at once
+* I/O in Qumulo's WebUI only show when flushing
 * FTP upload is 100% cached in RAM before flushing to QSFS
 * `chmod` and `chown` currently unsupported
+* directory listings currently limited to 16 entries